-- Disposition of Revenues after Receipt by the Authority (continued) - Operations Operating costs and expenditures are expensed as incurred.
-In addition, accruals have been made for goods and services received but not paid. - Fund Transfers The Authority records transfers between funds for various purposes, including earnings transfers, funding, and payment of debt service of the Authority. - Estimates The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures during the reporting period.
+Operations - Operating costs and expenditures are expensed as incurred.
+In addition, accruals have been made for goods and services received but not paid.

+- Fund Transfers The Authority records transfers between funds for various purposes, including earnings transfers, funding, and payment of debt service of the Authority. - Estimates The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures during the reporting period.
 Actual results could differ from those estimates.

-Summarized Financial Information for Fiscal Year 2021
+Summarized Financial Information for Fiscal Year 2022

 The accompanying financial statements include certain prior-year summarized comparative information.
 Such information does not include all of the information required by a presentation in conformity with the basis of accounting under the Bond Indenture as previously described.
-Accordingly, such information should be read in conjunction with the Authority's financial statements for the year ended June 30, 2021, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Authority's financial statements for the year ended June 30, 2022, from which the summarized information was derived.